two2er/two2er.github.io/_posts/2019-09-19-mini-batch-back-propagation.md

 \frac{\partial L}{\partial W}=\sum_{t=1}^T\frac{\partial l_t}{\partial \hat{y}_t}\frac{\partial \hat{y}_t}{\partial h_t}\sum_{k=1}^t\left(\prod_{j=k+1}^t\frac{\partial h_j}{\partial h_{j-1}}\right)\frac{\partial h_k}{\partial W}\tag{20}
 $$

-This is the partial derivative for a weight matrix of the RNN.
+This is the partial derivative of a weight matrix of the RNN.

 By the way, there is a term $W_{hh}^{t-k}$ in $\frac{\partial h_t}{\partial h_k}$, which is an exponent of the weight matrix.
 Pascanu et al showed in his paper that if the largest eigenvalue of $W_{hh}$ is less than 1, and $(t-k)$ is sufficiently large, the norm of the gradient will shrink exponentially (suppose the activation function is the sigmoid function).
 Conversely, if it is larger than 1, the norm will grow extremely large.
 Therefore, if the length of the sequence is too long, updating parameters of early time steps would have troubles, since the gradient is either too large or too small.
 These are called the *Gradient Vanishing* and the *Gradient Explosion* problems.
 Due to these facts, training RNNs are thought to be difficult.
 Many techniques are proposed to alleviate vanishing and explosion problems, like the Gradient Clipping.
 Normally, we can use activation function rather than sigmoid, like ReLU (Rectified Linear Units), or alter the network architecture to LSTM or GRU, to improve training efficiency.
-However, the gradient vanishing and gradient explosion problems could not be totally eliminated.
+However, the gradient vanishing and gradient explosion problems could not be eliminated.
 Carefully selected hyperparameters and appropriate initialization are still vital.